tims457/tims457.github.io.old/_posts/physics_informed_nn/2021-07-19-physics_informed_neural_networks.md

 # Physics informed neural networks

 PINNs can provide additional information about how the modeled dynamics should behave that isn't present when trying to learn the surface function alone.
 Let's say you have some complicated function $$u(t,x)$$, rather than trying to learn the outputs alone we augment the training objective with information about the dynamics of $$u$$ using partial derivatives.
 This provides an additional error signal to the deep learning model.
+Original paper: [Physics Informed Neural Networks](https://maziarraissi.github.io/PINNs/)

 $$\begin{array}{l} u_t + u u_x - (0.01/\pi) u_{xx} = 0,\ \ \ x \in [-1,1],\ \ \ t \in [0,1],\newline u(0,x) = -\sin(\pi x),\newline u(t,-1) = u(t,1) = 0. \end{array}$$